 “Your expert skills as a technician and artist combined with the beauty of this instrument has a created an piano which is truly magical.
 I fully appreciated your desire to customize this instrument for my specific tastes and desires as an artist…..and that you did!
 I am having difficulty walking past this piano without stopping to play it.”

 – Catherine A. Walker, Assistant Professor of Musical Theatre | University of Michigan Ann Arbor, MI

 A standard grand piano today features 88 keys.
 These keys are divided between the ‘ivories’ and the sharps.
 Each press of a key sends numerous individual moving parts into motion to move the hammer and hit the string at the precise speed and location needed to produce an optimum tone.
 We inspect and weigh every key stick to craft the correct weight and perfect touch.
 When required, we replace the entire keyset with brand new, custom crafted keys.

 Many of our vintage Steinway & Sons and other brands of pianos feature the factory original ivory keytops.
 We are experts in original ivory key restoration and our work ensures a smooth, like new feel to these vintage pieces.
 Our technicians can also replace extremely damaged or unwanted ivory with a premium synthetic keytop material.
 Our premium restored Steinway pianos utilize either the original ivory or select German Kluge style keytops.

 Re-bronzing the Plate & Hardware

 The large gold colored cast iron plate (sometimes called a harp) inside of a grand piano is always one of the most visually striking components of the instrument.
-This beautiful piece of carefully cast metal is not simply cosmetic.
-This piece acts as the structural backbone of the piano, constantly supporting thousands of pounds of string tension.
+This beautiful piece of carefully cast metal is not simply cosmetic, it acts as the structural backbone of the piano, constantly supporting tens of thousands of pounds of string tension.

 The Finishing Touches